 This level of detail expression, named [Sales by Region], is then placed on Text to show total sales per region.

-The view level of detail is [Region] plus [State], but because FIXED level of detail expressions do not consider the view level of detail, the calculation only uses the dimension referenced in the calculation, which in this case is Region.
-Because of this, you can see that the values for the individual states in each region are identical.
-For more information about why this happens, see Aggregation and Level of Detail Expressions.
+The view level of detail is [Region] and [State].
+But FIXED level of detail expressions don't look at the dimensions in the view, only the dimensions specified in the calculation (here, Region).
+Therefore, the values for the individual states in each region are identical.
+For more information, see Aggregation and Level of Detail Expressions.

 INCLUDE